Skip to content

 Back to blog

 LongMemEval-S: 85.6% at $0.0090 per correct answer, 3.6-second median latency.
 That's +1.4 points above Mastra Observational Memory at gpt-4o (84.23%), the strongest published memory-library number at this reader.
-EmergenceMem Internal publishes 86.0% (0.4 points above us).
-The result is the highest published open-source number at the matched gpt-4o reader from a library that ships an end-to-end agent runtime around it.
+EmergenceMem Internal publishes 86.0% (0.4 points above us), but Internal is their closed-source SaaS (emergence.ai/web-automation-api).
+Not a library you can pull into your own project.
+Their public reference repo emergence_simple_fast scores 79% on the same benchmark and ships with no license, meaning the code is publicly readable but not legally redistributable.
+AgentOS at 85.6% is the highest published number from a memory framework that ships under a permissive license (Apache-2.0) the way most production teams actually use.

 LongMemEval-M: 70.2% at $0.0078 per correct answer.
-M is the harder variant: 1.5M tokens of conversation per question, 500 sessions per haystack, exceeds every production LLM context window.
-Of the 14 memory-library vendors we audited, no one else publishes an M number at all.
-AgentOS at 70.2% is competitive with the strongest published M results in the original LongMemEval paper (Wu et al., ICLR 2025, Table 3).
-At matched reader-Top-5, that's +4.5 points above the round-level configuration (65.7%) and 1.2 points below the session-level configuration (71.4%); the paper's strongest GPT-4o result is 72.0% at round-level Top-10.
-The closest published external number is AgentBrain's 71.7% from their closed-source SaaS.
+M is the harder variant: 1.5M tokens of conversation per question, 500 sessions per haystack, bigger than any production LLM context window I've seen.
+Of the 14 memory-library vendors I audited, none of the rest publish an M number at all.
+AgentOS at 70.2% is competitive with the strongest published M results in the original LongMemEval paper (Wu et al., ICLR 2025, Table 3) 1.
+At reader-Top-5, that's +4.5 points above the round-level configuration (65.7%) and 1.2 points below the session-level configuration (71.4%); the paper's strongest GPT-4o result is 72.0% at round-level Top-10.
+The closest published external M number is AgentBrain's 71.7% from their closed-source SaaS.

-(M's $0.0078 per correct is lower than S's $0.0090 per correct, which sounds backwards because M's haystacks are 13× larger.
-The reader doesn't see the haystack: retrieval narrows it.
-M's headline config uses reader-Top-K=5, so the reader receives only 5 chunks per question regardless of how big the surrounding corpus is.
-S's headline runs a per-category classifier + reader router that sends some categories to gpt-4o, larger top-K, and an extra classifier call per case.
+(Aside: M's $0.0078 per correct is lower than S's $0.0090, which sounds backwards because M's haystacks are 13× larger.
+The reader never sees the haystack.
+Retrieval narrows it.
+M's headline config uses reader-Top-K=5, so the reader receives 5 chunks per question regardless of corpus size.
+S's headline runs a per-category classifier + reader router that sends some categories to gpt-4o with larger top-K and an extra classifier call per case.
 M's per-call reader cost is structurally smaller; the corpus size never enters the bill because the retriever absorbs it.)

-Both numbers ship with per-case run JSONs at seed 42, so anyone can rerun the same configuration and compare per-question with our results.
-The runtime is Apache-2.0 at github.com/framersai/agentos; the benchmark harness is Apache-2.0 at github.com/framersai/agentos-bench.
+Both numbers ship with per-case run JSONs at seed 42.
+Anyone can rerun the same configuration and compare per-question against my results.
+The runtime is Apache-2.0 at github.com/framerslab/agentos; the bench harness is Apache-2.0 at github.com/framerslab/agentos-bench.
 One CLI command at the bottom of this post reproduces each headline.

 TL;DR for the busy reader